alexmen656/control-studio-moonshoot/README.md

 # Reelmia

 Reelmia is tool for managing social media accounts.

 Currently supported platforms:

 - Instagram
 - Facebook
 - YouTube
 - TitTok

 WIP:

 - X
 - Reddit

 The core of Reelmia is the worker system, every worker is a own docker containe, so Reelmia is easily scalable, if tyou need more capacity just start up some more containers, and done!

+Reelmia is a social media management platform.
+I originally had big ambitions for it, but since working with many different social media APIs is quite complex, only part of the functionality has been implemented so far.
+Currently, Reelmia supports video uploads, post scheduling, team collaboration features, and provides channel analytics for Facebook, Instagram, YouTube, and TikTok.

 ## Demo

 - Website: reelmia.com
 - Youtube: <ypoutube link later>